 Who needs to make being Plant Based hard?
 The new limited edition Protein Banana Bread from the Protein Bread Co is one of the easiest Plant Based recipes!
 Simply ensure that you use a Plant Based milk.
 My go-to’s are one of the following: almond, soy, coconut, rice or hemp, so go with your favourite.

-Delicious cafe-style banana bread without the sugar and carbs!
-Packed with 15g of plant protein and fibre to help you power through ...
+Delicious gluten free banana bread without the sugar and carbs!
+Packed with 10g of plant protein to power you through the day!...

 3. Protein Waffles